U.S. House passes bill guaranteeing contraception access, with eight GOP votes - NewsBreak

 House Republicans tried to use a procedural move to bring up legislation they support that would preserve access to oral contraceptives for people 18 and older.

-“Women should be able to access their preferred birth control method conveniently,” she said.
+“Women should be able to access their preferred birth control method conveniently,” Hinson said.

 The measure wouldn’t enshrine access to other forms of birth control, such as IUDs or forms of birth control not taken orally.
 It also wouldn’t cover emergency contraception, often called Plan B.